deepjavalibrary/djl/docs/development/troubleshooting.md

 ![FAQ2](https://djl-ai.s3.amazonaws.com/resources/images/FAQ_log_recompile.png)

 ## 3. Build fails on Windows caused by "UnsatisfiedLinkError"
 DJL requires Visual C++ Redistributable Packages.
-If you encounter UnsatisfiedLinkError while building DJL on Windows, please download and install
+If you encounter an UnsatisfiedLinkError while building DJL on Windows, please download and install
 [Visual C++ 2019 Redistributable Packages](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and reboot.
 If the issue continues to persist, you can use the [docker file](../../docker/windows/Dockerfile) provided by us.